Can You Fly with a Dummy Ticket? Visa vs Actual Travel Rules (2026)

 A fake flight reservation might look convincing on paper, but is worthless in reality.
 Fraudulent sellers often provide a dummy flight ticket with no valid booking in any airline system.
 Without a unique PNR code linked to a real database, your supposed confirmed flight itinerary will fail verification.

 Visa officers regularly check for verifiable reservations, so submitting fake paperwork can trigger visa rejection or even long-term scrutiny of your applications.
+In extreme cases, it could lead to bans from certain countries or legal issues if fraud is suspected.

 Red Flags to Watch Out For